 - Applicants must be IPE majors in good standing.

 - The grant involves at least four weeks of participation in a full-time internship during the summer months (usually but not always between the junior and senior year).

-- The grant recipient must provide to the Director of the IPE Program a written report by September 21, 2019.
+- The grant recipient must email a written report to the Director of the IPE Program by September 21, 2020.
 Submission guidelines for the written report.

 - The grant recipient must give a presentation during Fall 2020 for the IPE Program’s Brown Bag Series.